China Visa – Tourist & Business Visa Information Guide

 No!
 The embassy does not process visa application by mail you will have to get a family member or third party to submit your visa application on your behave.
-U.S. Passport Help Guide recommend getting the help of a visa expediting company to get your visa application process with these companies you will be able to mail your documents to the company address, and have them expedite your visa application to the embassy.
+U.S. Passport Help Guide recommends getting the help of a visa expediting company to get your visa application process with these companies you will be able to mail your documents to the company address, and have them expedite your visa application to the embassy.

-What does the entries in visa means?
+What do the entries in visa mean?

 How many Chinese visa entries there is?

-Currently there are three visa entries 1.
+Currently, there are three visa entries 1.
 Single entries 2.
 Double entries 3.
 Multiple entries.

 If I lost my passport in China.
 What should I do?